Use Cases for

 Current common practice

-- Manually review copy for quality
+- Manually review copy

-- Check keywords and meta tags
+- Check keywords and meta data

-- Guess whether it feels "too templated"
+- Guess by experience whether it is "too templated"

 How SearchTrust helps

-- Provide low-cost fix suggestions before publishing
+- Give low-cost fix recommendations before launch

 Output